oscarotero/simple-crud/README.md

 ### Localizable fields

 If you need to save values in multiple languages, just have to create a field for each language using the language as suffix.
-For example, to save the title in "en" and "gl", just create the fields `title_en` and `title_gl`.
+For example, to save the title in english (en) and galician (gl), just create the fields `title_en` and `title_gl`.

 Then, you have to configure the current language using the `SimpleCrud::ATTR_LOCALE` attribute: